 As you continue to perform magic effects, the audience starts to wonder if you take advantage of your skill set.
 They’ll often say, “Have you ever cheated in a card game?”
 Or, “Do they let you in casinos in Vegas?”
 This proves they are already interested in cheating at cards.
 And remember, they are mystified by your magic already.
 If then you say, “Let me show you how I cheat in a card game,” of course they’ll be eager to see what you’re about to show them.
 In their minds, you’re about to tip the method behind your magic.

 Now let’s take a look at how I do a gambling routine.
 I take the same approach as I do with magic.
 I explain first what I’m about to do.
 I make this task seem impossible.
 I get the audience thinking, “Okay, I understand what you’re trying to achieve but there’s no way you could pull that off without anyone noticing.”
 (Notice I get the audience thinking the same thing for both a magic effect and a gambling effect.)
 Let’s take a look at a specific gambling effect of mine called, The Big Stack.
-(Now available for digital download for only $6.50!)
+(Now available for digital download!)

 In this gambling routine, I say that I’m going to stack the four Queens in just two shuffles.
 Lay audiences know that shuffling the cards mixes the deck.
 They’re thinking, “How can you possibly deal yourself the Queens by shuffling the cards?
 That’s not possible.”
 Then, I shuffle the cards.
 I invite them to watch closely.
 The audience can see that the shuffles are thorough.
 They’ll refuse to believe that I just stacked the deck.
 When I start showing Queens as I deal, I start getting the same “no way” moment as I do during magic effects.
 They were watching as close as possible and you still did the impossible.